tryforge/ForgeDB/README.md

     npm i better-sqlite3
     ```
     - **MySQL**
-      > *MySQL have got two versions, you can use either of them.*
+      > *MySQL has two versions, you can use either of them.*
        - `MySQL`
          ```bash
          npm i mysql